mwmdev/neuma/README.md

 Displays only syntax highlighted code.
 Works best when `temperature` is set to 0.

-Start with `#` followed by the language and the requested code.
+Start with `#` followed by the name of the language and the requested code.

 ```html
 > #html simple login form